iiasa/ece-teaching/message_ix_workshop.rst

 Learning objectives
 """""""""""""""""""

-The learning objectives of the workshop are the following:
+The learning objectives of the workshops are the following:

 * Gaining a good understanding of energy systems modelling.
 * Getting to know the main features of MESSAGEix.